VanceCole/simplefog/README.md

 # bugs
 - sometimes hex grid tool stops drawing certain hexes
+- right click to cancel during draw for ellipse / box tool does not respond to event
 - ~~error when activating scene with no player token~~
 - ~~create a light, use mask brush tool, blank journal entries will be created~~
 - ~~preview shapes cannot be seen on full opacity black fog~~